When to use these real estate offer email templates

 Keep the recap to the terms the client actually cares about most.

-Do not make the email read like a contract.
-Summarize, do not dump.
+Don't make the email read like a contract.
+Summarize, don't dump.

 Counter update